Nate-Cheney/homelab/README.md

 ## Documentation

-Documentation can be found in the docs directory or [here](./docs/README.md).
+For additional documentation, see the `docs` directory.
+An overview is available in the [README](./docs/README.md).